MaleeshaUdan/honeypot-php/README.md

 - Time Zone: The script uses the server's default time zone for logging.
 You can specify a different time zone directly in the script using date_default_timezone_set().
 - Log File: Adjustments can be made to the $logFile variable to change the log file's location or name as desired.

+# 🚀 Getting Started
+1. **Clone the Repository:** Download the script to your local machine or server.